davidbau/webhome/content/16-03-25-choosing-a-research-path.md

 could be created by combining the power of gradient descent with the power of human-driven software engineering.

-However, it seems like it will be a different flavor of software engineering, more driven by measurement, experience, and learning rather than by types, axioms, and proofs.
-Programming might be more akin to biologists investigating gene expression and manipulating recominant DNA than mathematicians preserving hard invariants in an argument.
+But it might be a different flavor of software engineering, one more driven by measurement, experience, and learning rather than by types, axioms, and proofs.
+Programming might be more akin to biologists investigating gene expression and less like mathematicians preserving hard invariants in an argument.
+Is there structure nevertheless?
+Can neural networks have the equivalent of recombinant DNA?

-To extend the analogy, in neural networks, we are like biologists who know that DNA is the genetic code, but who do not yet know how DNA is divided into genes or how it encodes proteins.
-The time is ripe, it seems, to crack open the black box and understand how the knowledge locked up in neural networks might be able to be subdivided.

 What a neat problem!